This strawberry puree recipe is full of bright berry flavor! It’s ideal for drizzling on pancakes, waffles, and cakes…or eating with a spoon.

 - Try easy strawberry sauce, a chunkier, sweeter variation

-- Blend the berries into strawberry lemonade
+- Blend the berries into strawberry lemonade, a strawberry smoothie or strawberry milk

 - Bake up a tasty strawberry crumble